cameraui/docs/install/docker.md

 The NVIDIA flavors also require the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) on the host. `nvidia` ships CUDA 13 and needs an NVIDIA driver 580 or newer, which covers RTX 50xx cards. `nvidia-cuda12` keeps CUDA 12 for older drivers and pairs with the ONNX Legacy plugin. `nvidia-tensorrt` adds the TensorRT runtime (about 2 GB) for the ONNX plugin's tensorrt provider.
 Ready-made compose files for every flavor are in the [`cameraui/docker`](https://github.com/cameraui/docker) repository.

-Host drivers, device passthrough for AI accelerators (Coral, Hailo, Intel NPU) and how to verify it all works are covered on the [Hardware acceleration](/install/hardware-acceleration) page.
+Host drivers, device passthrough for AI accelerators (Coral, Hailo, Intel NPU) and verification: [Hardware acceleration](/install/hardware-acceleration).

 ## Networking

-Host networking (the compose default) is recommended. camera.ui uses it for mDNS / Bonjour (HomeKit pairing, ONVIF discovery) and for WebRTC live view.
-If you can't use host networking, publish the [ports](#ports) below explicitly instead.
+Host networking (the compose default) is recommended: camera.ui needs it for mDNS / Bonjour (HomeKit pairing, ONVIF discovery) and WebRTC live view.
+Without it, publish the [ports](#ports) explicitly.

 ## Storage for recordings

-By default, recordings live in the `/data` volume alongside everything else.
-To keep them on a separate, dedicated disk, bind-mount it and point the NVR at it:
+By default, recordings live in the `/data` volume.
+For a separate disk, bind-mount it and point the NVR at it:

 ```yaml
     volumes: